dialpad/dialtone-legacy/docs/utilities/index.md

 ### 8. And change the border color

-Since the border color of `d-divide-x` inherits the color of the parent's foreground (implicitly `currentColor`), let's soften it with `d-divide-black-400`, from the list of [devide color classes](/utilities/borders/divide-color.html).
+Since the border color of `d-divide-x` inherits the color of the parent's foreground (implicitly `currentColor`), let's soften it with `d-divide-black-400`, from the list of [divide color classes](/utilities/borders/divide-color.html).

 <code-well-header>
   <div class="d-d-flex d-divide-x d-divide-black-400">